Privacy-Preserving Epidemiological Modeling on Mobile Graphs

--- As an example, assume that a participant, Alice, takes the bus to pick up her daughter from school.
+\iffullversion \emph{Running Example:} Assume that a participant, Alice, takes the bus to pick up her daughter from school.
 There are several other people on this bus -- for simplicity, we call them Bob\textsubscript{1}$,\ldots,$ Bob\textsubscript{x}.
 As part of the token generation phase, Alice's phone exchanges unique anonymous tokens with the devices of the different Bobs.
-Now, two weeks later, it is night, and the national research institute ($\ri$) wants to run a simulation covering 14 days to see what effect closing all schools would have on the disease's spread.
-To accomplish this, the $\ri$ notifies all registered participants' applications to run a simulation using encounter data from the previous two weeks.
+Now, two weeks later, it is night, and the national research institute ($\ri$) wants to run a simulation covering 14 days to see how closing all schools would affect the spread of the disease.
+To accomplish this, the $\ri$ notifies all registered participants' applications to run a simulation using encounter data from the previous two weeks. \fi